 During 2018, a complaint was filed against Charleston Animal Society and others alleging several issues including civil conspiracy, violation of civil rights, tortious interference with business relations and slander/libel/defamation.
-No monetary amounts for damages have been stated and are not determinable as of December 31, 2021.
+No monetary amounts for damages have been stated and are not determinable as of December 31, 2022.
 The plaintiff's objectives are for a judgment against the defendant(s) for both actual and punitive damages in the amount determined by a jury and for attorney's fees to be determined by the Court.
-Currently, there is a motion by defendant(s) to dismiss the claim, including all 4 causes of action.
+The motion by defendant(s) to dismiss the claim, including all 4 causes of action was granted on May 12, 2022.
+The Plaintiff appealed the dismissal.
 Charleston Animal Society considers this claim baseless and intends to contest it.